 Mechanical Seal: Carbon rotating ring against a ceramic seat held by a stainless-steel spring, and Buna-N or EPT bellows and gasket.

 Select subparagraph above or first subparagraph below.
-Packing seal is rated for 200 deg F (93 deg C).
+Packing seal is rated for 200 deg F.

 Packing Seal: Stuffing box, with a minimum of four rings of graphite-impregnated braided yarn with bronze lantern ring between center two graphite rings, and bronze packing gland.